Flagship Urban

 Every retailer faces the same fundamental challenge: you have inventory, and you have stores.
-Getting the right products to the right locations in the right quantities at the right time determines whether you maximize margin or sacrifice it to clearance sales.
+Getting the right products to the right locations in the right quantity at the right time determines whether you maximize margin or sacrifice it to clearance sales.
 This is the art and science of allocation, and artificial intelligence is transforming it from intuition-driven guesswork into precision engineering.

 The stakes are enormous.
 Poor allocation doesn't just affect individual products; it cascades through the entire business.
 Overstocked stores tie up working capital that could fund growth, require markdown spending that destroys margin, occupy valuable selling space with underperforming inventory, and demoralize teams who watch products sit unsold.
 Understocked stores lose immediate sales to competitors, frustrate customers who may not return, damage brand perception through apparent unavailability, and miss revenue targets that affect everything from bonuses to strategic planning.